-A probationary period deemed appropriate by the academic review committee (ARC) shall be allotted to offer students the opportunity to improve, correct productivity, attitude, behavior and/or grades.
-The student will meet with the dean of student support or designee to develop a corrective action plan and time frame to improve or correct productivity, attitude, behavior and/or grades.
+In the event a student violates Standard College's Academic Dishonesty Policy, Professional Behavior Policy, Code of Ethics and/or Code of Conduct, the Admissions, Progression, Graduation (APG) Committee shall determine whether a probationary period shall be allotted to the student.
+The purpose of a probationary period would be to offer the student the opportunity to improve or correct productivity, attitude, and behavior.
+The student will meet with the Director of Nursing Education, Deputy Director, Dean of Student Services, or designee to develop a corrective action plan and time frame to improve or correct productivity, attitude, or behavior.